KhanitthaLyn/KhanitthaLyn/README.md

 # 👋 Hi, I'm Khanittha!

-💻 I'm a Junior Software Developer passionate about Backend & SAP Development.
+💻 I'm a Junior Software Developer passionate about Backend Engineering, SAP Development, and AI Automation.
 🌍 Preparing to move to Germany in 2026.
 🌱 Currently learning **Java, Spring Boot,OAuth2, JWT, Spring AI, Chatbot and React**.